 The waterfall promises to impress regardless of the season, but we suggest that the best time of year to visit is September through May, excluding the sweltering summer months.
 Anyway, the temperature hovers around 70–80 °F (21–27 °C) in June and August and rarely plunges below 60 °F (16 °C) in winter.
 Note that the drop would be the most spectacular after rain.
 So keeping an eye on the weather forecast is also a great idea.
-Wildwood Park is open daily from 7:30 am to sunset.
-No matter what season you pick, make sure to bring plenty of water.
+Wildwood Park is open daily from 7:30 am until sunset.
+No matter what season you pick, make sure you bring along plenty of water.

 Things to do at Paradise Falls

 Unfortunately, swimming is not recommended in the deep creek beneath the waterfall, as the seemingly clear water is polluted with street runoff.
 However, you'll find other things to do around.
 Take your time to enjoy surrounding beauty while having a snack at one of the available picnic areas.
 Also, check out other Wildwood Park's attractions, including the famous Lizard Rock and Indian Cave.
 Or discover more waterfall hikes nearby, such as Escondido Falls.